ThaHolyPaladin/CNA340/Pull_Request/README.md

 ###### Thanks
 Provide thank yous and attributions here.
 If someone helped you, you looked at another repository, or another article, provide it here.
-Thanks to Zak i was able to edit this README.md file.